 Your real estate tax bill consists of three key elements: (1) the Assessed Valuation which is the “fair cash value” an assessing body places on a piece or property.
 The assessed valuation is used to determine each taxpayer’s share of the overall tax burden for a township or county in Illinois; (2) the Tax Rate which is the single composite rate derived from the individual tax rates levied each year by the various local taxing bodies–school districts, forest preserve districts, library districts etc. and (3) the State of Illinois Equalization Factor (“Multiplier” factor).
 This factor is set by the Illinois Department of Revenue on an annual basis.
 It is used to ensure that property assessed valuations from one area of a particular county to another area of that same county are uniform.

 II.
 Can Reductions In Your Assessed Valuation Result In Tax Savings?

 III.
 How Often Is Property Reassessed By Various Counties?

-Different counties reassess their tax parcels-at different time periods.
-For example, Lake, DuPage and McHenry Counties reassess all county properties annually with its every four (4) year Quadrennial Reassessment scheduled for 2023.
+Different counties reassess their tax parcels at different time periods.
+For example, Lake County issues a new assessment for all county properties annually with its every four (4) year Quadrennial Reassessment scheduled for 2023.
 However, Cook County reassesses properties in specific areas every three (3) years.
 This is known as the Triennial Reassessment process.
-For example, in 2018 the entire City of Chicago is being reassessed and in 2019 the North and Northwest suburban areas of Cook County will be reassessed.
+For example, in 2021 the entire City of Chicago was reassessed and in 2022 the North and Northwest suburban townships of Cook County will be reassessed.

 IV.
 Are Real Property Assessments Uniform From One Illinois County To The Next?